rowlandhill/ruby-study/study.md

 ## Class Modification

-If I modify a class in Ruby will already created instances of that class have the methods I added?
+If I modify a class in Ruby, will already created instances of that class have the methods I added?

 ```ruby